-Constitutional Questions 3.4.1
+3.4.1 Constitutional Questions

-WCAT does not have jurisdiction over constitutional questions [s.
+WCAT has jurisdiction over constitutional questions with the exception of Canadian Charter of Rights and Freedoms issues [s.
 245.1 WCA, s.
-44(1)] ATA1.
+45(1) ATA].

 "Constitutional questions" are defined by the ATA as questions requiring notice to the Attorneys General of Canada and British Columbia under section 8 of the Constitutional Question Act, R.S.B.C.
 1996, c.
 68. That Act requires notice where the constitutional validity or applicability of any law (including a regulation) is challenged, or where an application is made under section 24(1) of the Canadian Charter of Rights and Freedoms, Part I of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (U.K.), 1982, c.
 11.